BettercareHealth/bettercare/primary-newborn-care/exam/exam.md

 	-	They are normal in girls but abnormal in boys
 	-	They are normal only if the breast enlargement disappears by 1 week
 	+	{:.correct}They are normal in girls and boys and may last for a few months
-3. When should a normal infant receive the first bath?
+9. Why is it important for infants to be fed breast milk?
-	-	Immediately after delivery
+	-	Breast milk meets all the nutritional needs of a term infant
-	-	Before the infant leaves the labour ward
+	-	Breast milk reduces the risk of gastroenteritis
-	-	Only after 1 week
+	-	Breast milk is cheap
-	+	{:.correct}Before the infant is discharged home
+	+	All of the above
-4. What routine cord care is needed?
+10. When should a normal infant be put to the breast for the first time?
-	-	Cover the cord with a dry dressing
+	+	Immediately after birth
-	+	{:.correct}Put surgical spirits (alcohol) on the cord
+	-	Not before 1 hour or the infant will vomit
-	-	Place chloromycetin ointment on the cord
+	-	Only after 3 hours when the infant has been bathed
-	-	Place antibiotic powder on the cord
+	-	After the mother has had a good sleep
-5. What is the clinical significance of a white vaginal discharge in a newborn infant?
+11. What should be given as the first feed to normal infants?
-	-	It indicates a vaginal infection caused by Trichomonas
+	-	Sterile water
-	-	It should be treated with antibiotics
+	+	Breast milk
-	-	It is a sign of congenital syphilis
+	-	Diluted formula
-	+	{:.correct}It is normal
+	-	5% dextrose water
-6. What is the importance of enlarged breasts at birth?
+12. How should an infant be fixed at the breast?
-	-	They are abnormal and indicate a hormonal imbalance
+	-	The infant should suck on the nipple
-	-	They are normal in girls but abnormal in boys
+	+	The infant should take the nipple and most of the areola into its mouth
-	-	They are normal only if the breast enlargement disappears by 1 week
+	-	The infant must not suck on the areola
-	+	{:.correct}They are normal in girls and boys and may last for a few months
+	-	It does not matter
 14. How can a mother improve her milk supply?
 	+	{:.correct}By feeding her infant frequently
 	-	By scheduling feeding every 4 hours